hks-epod/hrdf/README.md

 18. For each chart: highlight the pies/bars where Saudi > expat and expat > Saudi.
 (Small circle button?)
 19. Fix `xAxis`.
 20. ~~Bold/highlight the "by..." user selection.~~
+21. Why does update only work the first time, but not subsequent times?